Frederic Chopin: The Funeral March Story December 10 2021

 Chopin at the house of Prince Radzivill in Posen

 Frédéric Chopin's Piano Sonata No. 2 in B-flat minor, Op.
-35, was composed between the years 1837 and 1839.
+35, also known as Chopin Funeral March (which is actually only a part of this sonata), was composed between the years 1837 and 1839.
 The work was completed around 1839 while Chopin was living in George Sand's manor in the French town of Nohant.
 A year later in 1840, the piece was published in the cities of London, Leipzig, and of course, Paris.

 This sonata stands out as a particularly famous piece due to its third movement which is cast in the form of a funeral march.
 This movement has become so popular that the whole work itself is usually known as The Funeral March Sonata.